 Emergency funds assist students in meeting financial needs as a result of an unexpected event or emergency.
 The purpose of this program is to assist students in staying enrolled in college and progressing toward graduation, while connecting students with holistic services to best meet their needs.
-We encourage students to explore additional resources available to them throughout the Basic Needs Initiative web pages.
+We encourage students to explore additional resources available to them throughout the Basic Needs Center web pages.

 FUNDS ARE LIMITED.
 DUE TO THE VERY HIGH VOLUME OF REQUESTS YOU WILL BE CONTACTED IN APPROXIMATELY ONE TO TWO WEEKS REGARDING THE STATUS OF YOUR REQUEST AFTER SUBMISSION.

-The Basic Needs Initiative and Allan Hancock College are actively working on alternative means to help students meet their needs.
+The Basic Needs Center and Allan Hancock College are actively working on alternative means to help students meet their needs.
 Even if you do not meet all eligibility criteria for emergency funding, we will work with you one-on-one to connect you with the necessary resources you need to be successful as a student.